-Pursuant to 8 U.S.C.
-1551 note, references to the Immigration and Naturalization Service in 8 U.S.C.
+References to the Immigration and Naturalization Service in 8 U.S.C.
 1373 are to be read, as a legal matter, as references to particular components of the U.S. Department of Homeland Security.

 Should any provision of a condition of this award be held to be invalid or unenforceable by its terms, then that provision shall first be applied with a limited construction so as to give it the maximum effect permitted by law (to any person or circumstance) under this award.
 Should it be held, instead, that a condition (or a provision thereof) is of utter invalidity or unenforceability, such condition (or such provision) shall be deemed severable from this award.